iurii-dziubiak/agon-backend/README.md

 # Agon Java App

 ## ⭐ Story ⭐
-Agon comes from the Greek word agōn, which is translated with a number of meanings, among them "contest," "competition at games," and "gathering".
+Agon comes from the Greek word `agōn`, which is translated with a number of meanings, among them "contest," "competition at games," and "gathering".

-# About project
+## About project
 TOURNAMENT MANAGEMENT SOFTWARE

 Simple end-to-end solution to create and manage your tournaments, starting with participation, brackets and ladder